 - MCP16331 – 50V 1A non-synchronous buck regulator

 Microchip’s portfolio of MOSFET drivers comprises a wide variety of configurations providing for flexibility of design.
-Half-bridge drivers with adaptive dead-time and shoot-through protection, single and dual low-side drivers available in inverting, non-inverting and complementary configurations, and high-side drivers that feature latch up under-voltage lockout protection.
+It includes half-bridge drivers with adaptive dead-time and shoot-through protection, single and dual low-side drivers available in inverting, non-inverting and complementary configurations, and high-side drivers that feature latch up under-voltage lockout protection.